Rentec Direct has made it easy to print checks directly from the software and is compatible with the most popular check types available (see below).

 - Choose your check style from the drop-down menu.

-We support the most popular types of checks including 3-per-page and 1-per-page with one or two vouchers.
-To see examples of a check type, click the blue question mark on this page or review the information at the bottom of this article.
+Note: We support the most popular types of checks including 3-per-page and 1-per-page with one or two vouchers.
+To see examples of a check type, click the blue question mark on this page in the software or review the information at the bottom of this article.

 - On this same page, if you want to print the address of the recipient on the face of the checks, toggle the selection to YES.
 If you do not want the address of the payee on the printed check, choose NO.